farblos/yet-another-teensy-makefile/README.md

     ```

   In addition, target `install` copies the YAT makefile to the
-  project base directory, renaming any other file `GNUmakefile`
+  project base directory, renaming any other file named
-  there to `GNUmakefile.bak`, and configures the
+  `GNUmakefile` there to `GNUmakefile.bak`, and configures the
   installation-time variables in it.

 - (If you have specified `NO_TEENSY_TOOLS=1` above:)